ingegneria-sistemi-software-m/ISS_koltraka/tema_finale/analisi_tema_finale.md

 1. is able to receive the **request** to load on the cargo a product container **already registered in the productservice**.
     - The request is **rejected** when:
         - the product-weight is evaluated too high, since the **ship can carry a maximum load** of MaxLoad>0  kg.
-        - the **hold is already full**, i.e. the 4 slots are alrready occupied.
+        - the **hold is already full**, i.e. the 4 slots are already occupied.
     - If the request is accepted, the cargoservice **associates a slot to the product PID** and returns the name of the reserved slot.
 Afterwards, it **waits** that the product container is delivered to the ioport. **In the meantime, other requests are not elaborated**.

     - abbiamo una richiesta di load al cargoservice